Guru Ram Das: Family background and life in Lahore

 The Gurdwara Janam Asthan Guru Ram Das in Lahore, Pakistan, commemorates the birthplace of the Guru.

 Bhai Jetha was born in the morning of 24 September 1534 in a family belonging to the Sodhi gotra (clan) of the Khatri caste in Chuna Mandi, Lahore.
 His father was Hari Das and his mother was Mata Anup Devi (also known later-on as Anup Kaur or Daya Kaur), both of whom were highly religious.
 His paternal grandfather was Thakur Das, who was well-known and worked as a shopkeeper in Chuna Mandi, his paternal grandmother was named Jaswanti, and his great-grandfather was Gurdial Sodhi.
 His father, Hari Das, had inherited the shopkeeper occupation from his own father.
 His parents had been married for a period of around twelve years before they gave birth to Ram Das.
+His parents were taunted for being childless during that time.
 He was named "Jetha" because he was the eldest child among his siblings.
 Some sources state his actual birthname was still 'Ram Das' and that 'Jetha' was just a nickname he acquired.
 He had a brother named Hardyal and a sister named Ram Dasi.
+The place where the building that Ram Das' ancestors constructed was located is now marked by the defunct Gurdwara Dharamsal Patshahi Chauthi and Gurdwara Diwankhana Patshahi Panjvin, now in ruins, located west of Gurdwara Janamasthan Patshahi Chauthi.

+Anup Devi would give her son boiled grams to sell at the market.
+One day, Ram Das instead went to the bank of the Ravi river and fed gathered sanyasis, an episode reminiscent of Guru Nanak's sacha sauda.
 Both of Jetha's parents died when he was aged around seven.
 After his parents' deaths, he went into the care of his maternal grandmother.